Policies

 Media reviews

 Book and movie reviews will go through an editorial review process.
+All media reviews are published open access under CC-BY-4.0 international license.
 We prioritize reviews by people who have lived experience with disability.
 We are open to publishing multiple reviews of the same work, to provide different perspectives.
 Works selected for review will range in audience and scope from picture books to academic texts to popular movies.
 Reviews can be short snapshot reviews (approximately 250-500 words) or longer analytical reviews (approximately 1000-1500 words).

-Reviews should be submitted via the submission form.
+Reviews should be submitted via the submission form using the review template.
 All reviews will be evaluated according to the media review rubric.

-Articles will go through an open peer review process and will be noted as such.
-We encourage scholarly article submissions to be 4,000-8,000 words with appropriate citations.
+We will start accepting submissions in this category July 2025.
+Articles go through an open, collaborative peer review process.
+Articles are published open access under CC-BY-4.0 international license.
+We encourage scholarly article submissions to be approximately 4,000-8,000 words with appropriate citations, in APA style.
 We will only review completed manuscripts but if you have an idea that you are considering developing into a publication, you may contact us earlier in the creation process to request developmental guidance.
-2024 note: we are not yet accepting submissions in this category.

-All submissions of other formats (case studies, poems, interviews, etc.) will go through editorial review.
-2024 note: we are not yet accepting submissions in this category.
+All submissions of other formats (poems, interviews, etc.) will go through editorial review.
+2025 note: Contact the Editorial Board to discuss ideas: DisLisJournal@googlegroups.com.